 The Houston Methodist DeBakey Heart & Vascular Center is recognized internationally as a center of excellence for the treatment of heart failure.
 The center was the birthplace of cardiovascular bypass surgery in 1964 and is currently ranked the 14th best hospital for care in cardiology and heart surgery out of 5,028 hospitals in the United States.

 TecSalud del Tecnológico de Monterrey

-Cardiol is collaborating with TecSalud del Tecnológico de Monterrey (TecSalud) on research and development of proprietary nanotherapeutics for the treatment of heart failure.
-The primary objective of this collaboration is to develop the experimental evidence necessary to support advancing breakthrough nanomedicines for heart failure into clinical development during 2019.
+Cardiol is collaborating with TecSalud del Tecnológico de Monterrey (TecSalud) on research and development of a proprietary subcutaneous cannabidiol formulation for the treatment of heart failure.
+The primary objective of this collaboration is to develop the experimental evidence necessary to support advancing breakthrough treatments for heart failure into clinical development.

-TecSalud has collaborative relationships with the Houston Methodist DeBakey Heart & Vascular Center and the University of Calgary and has established a formal agreement with the Massachusetts Institute of Technology (MIT) to promote research and development in nanoscience and nanotechnology in Mexico.
+TecSalud has collaborative relationships with the Houston Methodist DeBakey Heart & Vascular Center and the University of Calgary and has established a formal agreement with the Massachusetts Institute of Technology (MIT) to promote research and development in science and technology in Mexico.